aniekar/mtg-rules/README.md

-# Magic: The Gathering Comprehensive Rules
+# Magic: The Gathering Rulebook

 A Next.js app done based on Reaktor's fall 2021 assignment brief for junior devs.
 The task was to build an interactive, hyperlinked rulebook application for Magic: The Gathering.
 The app can be accessed at [http://mtg-rules.vercel.app](http://mtg-rules.vercel.app).